 After the attacks on the United States in 2001, Scott began reporting, field producing and shooting films for the documentary program FRONTLINE on PBS.
 Since then, he has helped produce seven films for the program including two that have been awarded the Alfred I. duPont Award for Excellence in Journalism, television’s highest journalism award.

 In addition to his current affairs work, Scott has helped produce six feature-length documentary films: Home Front (SHOWTIME), Greensboro; Closer to the Truth(PBS/theatrical),Witnesses to a Secret War (PBS), Life in Limbo (independent/theatrical), The Lost Bird Project (independent/theatrical) and The Return (independent/theatrical).
 He has also directed, produced, shot and edited non-fiction work for clients such as The International Rescue Committee, Starbucks Coffee and the Open Society Foundations.

-Scott teaches storytelling and documentary production techniques at workshops by the National Press Photographers Association, Western Kentucky University, Syracuse University and University of California, Los Angeles.
-He is on the advisory board for Brooks Institute School of Visual Journalism and consults with a broad range of organizations on media strategy, audience engagement and content distribution on digital platforms.
-Scott has been a panelist and lecturer at a number of industry gatherings including the TriBeca Film Festival, NPPA’s annual Convergence conferences and the BBC’s corporate meeting in London.
+Scott teaches storytelling and documentary production techniques at workshops organized by the National Press Photographers Association, Western Kentucky University, Syracuse University and University of California, Los Angeles.
+He is on the advisory board for the Brooks Institute School of Visual Journalism and consults with a broad range of organizations on media strategy, audience engagement and content distribution.
+Scott has been a panelist and lecturer at a number of industry gatherings including the TriBeca Film Festival, NPPA’s annual Convergence conferences and the BBC’s annual corporate gathering in London.

 Scott is a “Studio Artist” in residence at the Angels Gate Cultural Center in Los Angeles.